fiskhandlarn/lorica/README.md

 $ npm install && npm run dev
 ```

-3: Configure your web server setting the web root to the `public/` folder or configure Valet.
+3: Configure your web server setting the web root to the `public/` folder, configure Valet or use Docker (see below):

 4: If you want to use a custom domain you should update your `/etc/hosts` file.